 - Photo by Jakob Rosen on Unsplash

 Variations in fitment options based on user feedback can be inconsistent at times.
 This is mainly due to construction variables from different tire manufacturers.
 In some cases, a certain tire brand will fit a vehicle perfectly, while others of the same size from a different manufacturer will not.
-This is mainly due to the fact that tire manufacturers use their own tire molds which differ slightly in overall size between brands.
+This is mainly because tire manufacturers use their tire molds which differ slightly in overall size between brands.